KCAI Return to Campus Spring 2021

 - Arrive wearing a mask.
 Masks are required on campus and in all KCAI buildings.

-- Visitors are asked to please use hand sanitizer upon entry into Vanderslice Hall.
+- Visitors are asked to please use hand sanitizer upon entry into any KCAI building.

 - Comply with social distancing norms by staying six-feet apart and avoiding handshakes and person to person contact.